 "The San Francisco Peaks are the Sistine Chapel to the Navajo," Hardeen said. "(Navajo medicine people) carry the soil and minerals from the mountains.
 It's a part of everything they do."

 On Jan.
 11, U.S. District Judge Paul Ronsenblatt ruled that the use of reclaimed waste water on the peaks doesn't constitute a substantial burden on the ability of the tribes to exercise their respective religions.
-In addition, the Native tribes in their argument failed to show the shrine or

 The U.S. Forest Service issued a decision in 2005 stating the approval of using waste water for snowmaking.